A Coordinated Electric System Interconnection Review—the utility’s deep-dive on technical and cost impacts of your project.

 The Keentel Difference

-We have sat on every side of the interconnection table — at a major utility and generation owner, at hydropower and renewable developers, and at a regional reliability entity.
-That breadth means we anticipate the utility's questions before they are asked, design to pass the first time, and keep your asset compliant and bankable for its full life.
+We have sat on every side of the interconnection table — at a major utility and generation owner, at developers, and at a regional reliability entity.
+That breadth means we anticipate the utility's questions before they are asked, design to pass the first time, and keep your asset compliant for its full life.

 ▶ Video — Inverter-Based Resources Modeling: DER Grid Studies, T&D Co-Simulation & EMT Explained